lrleon/ExData_Plotting1/INSTRUCTIONS.md

 You can generate any plot at any order.

 The first time that you perform source("plotx.R") the script will unzip, load and process the data.
-The following times, provided you not let repl, the data will already be loaded.
+The following times, provided you not leave the repl, the data will already be loaded and processed.

 You can also perform